WCSC/wcsc.github.io/guides/nestor/ISPsetup.md

 ![Selection9](https://i.imgur.com/b4lVh9W.png)

-- Before running the fallowing command run `sudo apt-get update and upgrade` and `sudo apt-get install iptables-persistant` this will make the fallowin lines work correctly.
+- Before running the following command run `sudo apt-get update and upgrade` and `sudo apt-get install iptables-persistant` this will make the followin lines work correctly.
 - Then run this tree line on terminal like the picture bellow this will enable persistent on the iptables.
 - `sudo apt-get install -y iptables-persistent`